America First: Criticism and political debate

-Challenges and strategic concerns

 Analysts and policy commentators have identified several challenges associated with the doctrine.
 These include reduced U.S. credibility in international institutions and reduced influence in coalition diplomacy.
-Some observers have also noted tensions within the America First movement, as some supporters feel the administration’s words do not always align with its actions on immigration, trade, and economic policies.
+Some observers have also noted tensions within the America First movement, as some supporters feel the administration's words do not always align with its actions on immigration, trade, and economic policies.
 Together, these critiques highlight a tension between prioritizing national interests alone and maintaining the cooperative frameworks essential for U.S. leadership abroad.